 Renovate the Campus, Inside and Out

-The property sits on 16 acres, which was transformed to a park-like setting with live oaks, water features and stone walkways throughout.
-Throughout the campus, amenities were enhanced and added, including barbecue pits and outdoor seating, a horseshoe pit, a disc golf course, sports courts and tenant gardens.
+The property sits on 16 acres, which was transformed into a park-like setting with live oaks, water features, and stone walkways throughout.
+Throughout the campus, amenities were enhanced and added, including barbecue pits and outdoor seating, a horseshoe pit, a disc golf course, sports courts, and tenant gardens.